 It may have had nothing to do with that.
 It may have been that the editor felt the columns were getting tired.
 (Sometimes they were.)
 It may have been that I was employed by one editor and fired by his replacement.
 It may have been that they preferred to save $50 a week (or was it $30?) and use the space for advertising.

 Certainly they did restructure the paper, quite some time later.
-Columns were no longer included - at one point there were several writers going on about their favourite subject week after week (like fishing), though gradually they've been re-introduced over the years, and we now have policemen/women writing, or politicians.
+Columns were no longer included - at one point there had been several writers going on about their favourite subject week after week (like fishing).
+Gradually similar columns have been re-introduced over the years, and we now have policemen/women writing, or politicians.
+(The fishing column has moved to the daily newspaper.)
 The paper has survived, which is extraordinary in itself, and it's actually one of the best freebies I've come across.

 I have plans to post some of the old columns on this blog, randomly, in keeping with both this blog's title, and the nature of the original column.
 Column 8 wasn't my choice of a name, by the way.
 It was decided by the editor: all it meant was that the column began in the eighth column of the newspaper, which was conveniently placed inside the first page.
 It actually occupied columns 8 and 9, in part, but we won't quibble about that.
 Suffice to say it that it was a prime spot in which to blog...I mean write.